stonemountain/IOS_Example/README.md

 iOS player example;
-the example of using cocoapods and smvp client api.
-You should run pod install first!
+You may need run 'pod install' or 'pod update' first.